 One of the primary roles of the MFRC is to identify and address key policy issues related to the sustainable management of Minnesota's forests.
 Our most comprehensive policy efforts took place in 2011 when we identified the following three priority policy areas and developed 3-year strategic plans:

-The Research Advisory Committee conducted an assessment of the current status of forest resources research in the state and an identification of important forest research needs, which are published in the report, Minnesota's Forest Resources Research: Assessment and Needs.
+The Research Advisory Committee conducted an assessment of the current status of forest resources research in the state and an identification of important forest research needs, which are published in the report, Priority Research to Sustain Minnesota’s Forest Resources.
 Additional forestry research efforts by the council have focused on these and other topics: